 In terms of the porcelain filling procedure itself, first of all we do an examination, we take x-rays, we see what needs to be done.

 Then we numb the patient up, we remove all the decay and the filling that needs to be replaced.

 We then take an infrared camera and take photos of the tooth.
 So we’ve got an inter-oral camera, which is a 3D camera, and we put it on the tooth and actually take pictures.
 And you can see the picture’s coming up on the screen, on the Cerec unit, and that basically forms the model.
 From that model we then actually design your new restoration with the help of a computer.
 And the nice thing about that is we can actually change and make the filling bigger, make it any shape we want, until we’re happy, until the patient’s happy.
 Then we actually put in a block of ceramic into the metal unit, and start milling the restoration out of the block so that it comes out exactly the right size.
 Then we just polish it, make it nice and shiny, glue it in, check the bite, and there you go.

-As an expert in the field of Cerec dentistry I started using this technology in 2001 and since then I’ve probably done around 5,000+ of these restorations.
 I’m lucky to be with Smile Solutions where we have a very large group of specialists and other Cerec users as well in the practice.
 We come together once a week to discuss cases and really further our knowledge and share whatever information we’ve got with each other.